markmoxon/c64-elite-flicker-free/README.md

 If you want to apply the flicker-free patch to Commodore 64 Elite yourself, or you just want to explore the patching process in more detail, then you will need the following:

 * A Mac or Linux box.
-The process may work on the Windows Subsystem for Linux, but I haven't tested it.
+The process may work on the Windows Subsystem for Linux or coreutils for Windows, but I haven't tested it.

 * BeebAsm, which can be downloaded from the [BeebAsm repository](https://github.com/stardot/beebasm).
 You will have to build your own executable with `make code`.